mqtt/mqtt.org/_sites/software.md

             <li><a href="http://mqttfx.org/">MQTT.fx</a> - MQTT.fx is a MQTT Client written in Java based on Eclipse Paho.</li>
             <li><a href="https://github.com/gambitcomminc/mqtt-stats">mqtt-stats</a> - MQTT Topic Statistics</li>
             <li><a href="https://github.com/emqx/MQTTX">MQTT X</a> - MQTT X is a cross-platform MQTT desktop client open sourced by EMQ, which supports macOS, Linux, and Windows.
 MQTT X adopts the form of chat interface, which simplifies the page operation, facilitates the user to quickly test the MQTT/MQTTS connection, publish and subscribe to MQTT messages.</li>
+            <li><a href="https://github.com/ptma/mqtt-insight">MqttInsight</a> - MqttInsight is an open source cross platform MQTT desktop client.
+Supports two message views: table and dialogue.
+And you can use scripts compatible with Node.js to extend message decoding, message forwarding, and other functions.</li>
          </ul>
          <div class="subhead">Command line tools</div>
             <ul>